rcl-ssl/docs/certbot/introduction.md

 # Introduction
 **V6.0.10**

 RCL CertificateBot is installed in a server running a website.
-It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the server for a web server to use.
+It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the hosting machine for a web server to use.

 ## Linux Server